Wide Range Key Messages (MPs, MPPs)

 - Of those many can only afford less than three days a week of support

-- In Mississauga as of April 2019 of all the people receiving Passport funding there are 623 individuals who have identified that they require an additional; $4,553,838
+- In Mississauga as of April 2019 of all the people receiving Passport funding there are 623 people who have identified that they require an additional; $4,553,838

 Message #2 – Additional funding must be injected into the Developmental Service Sector